 * From the 1903-04 World Champions: Cy Young and playermanager Jimmy Collins.

-* From the 1912-18 quasi-dynasty: Tris Speaker, Harry Hooper, Duffy Lewis, Smokey Joe Wood, Larry Gardner, Herb Pennock, Everett Scott, and manager Bill Carrigan.
+* From the 1912-18 quasi-dynasty: Tris Speaker, Harry Hooper, Duffy Lewis, Smokey Joe Wood, Larry Gardner, Herb Pennock, Hubert "Dutch" Leonard, Everett Scott, manager Bill Carrigan, and owner John I. Taylor, who ordered and oversaw the building of Fenway Park.
 And, uh, Babe Ruth.

 * From the 1920s: Red Ruffing.

 * From the Yawkey rebuilding project of the 1930s: Jimmie Foxx, Lefty Grove, brothers Rick and Wes Ferrell, and shortstop-manager Joe Cronin.